mattermost/mattermost-developer-documentation/site/content/blog/2019-10-25-instrumenting-go-code-via-ast.md

 }
 ```

-Next we need to extract and analyze the parameters to the function (we'll also add a small helper function to get node as string):
+Next we need to extract and analyze the parameters to the function (we'll also add a small helper function to get a node as a string):
 ```go
 func FormatNode(node ast.Node) string {
 	buf := new(bytes.Buffer)